 Skip to main content

-6 libraries you need to see
+Norwegian libraries you need to see

 Deichman Biblo Tøyen in Oslo is the first-ever library in Norway where there are no adults allowed.
 Tromsø has transformed an old cinema into a cultural arena with a heartbeat of its own.
 In contrast, the modern architecture of Vennesla Library and Culture House has gained worldwide fame.

-“The Northern countries are far ahead when it comes to reimagining the use of libraries”, says Knut Skansen, director at the Oslo Public Library, main branch.
+“The Northern countries are far ahead when it comes to reimagining the use of libraries,” says Knut Skansen, director at the Oslo Public Library, main branch.

 1. Stormen library, Bodø

-Thanks to its grand glass façade and the view of the harbour, entering Stormen in Bodø feels like walking into a literary cathedral.
-The building is signed by DRDH Architects (England), and both the library and its matching concert hall have helped them win a number of prizes.
-The Norwegian Library Association awarded Stormen “Library of the year 2018”, and during that same year, the library hosted more than 650 different events and activities, as well as 470,000 visitors.
+Thanks to its grand glass façade and harbour views, stepping inside Stormen in Bodø feels like walking into a literary cathedral.
+The building was designed by British firm DRDH Architects, and both the library and its matching concert hall have helped the architects nab a number of prizes.
+The Norwegian Library Association named Stormen Library of the Year 2018.
+During that same year, the library hosted more than 650 events and activities, and welcomed 470,000 visitors.

 2. Tromsø Library and City Archives